AdobeDocs/experience-manager-65.ko-KR/help/assets/searchx.md

            var id = qb.createId(predicateName);

            // Hidden field that defines the property to search for; in our case this
            // is the "dc:title" metadata.
-The name "property" (or "1_property", "2_property" etc.)
+The name "property" (or "1_property", "2_property" and so on.)
            // indicates the server to use the property predicate
            // (com.day.cq.search.eval.JcrPropertyPredicateEvaluator).
            qb.addField({